ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 ```

 Here is the core of the config file.
 We will be adding more later too.
 - `service` is just the title that is used to generate various resource names in AWS.
-I should be descriptive and will tie each deployment together (if you keep deploying from the same project).
+It should be descriptive and will tie each deployment together (if you keep deploying from the same project).
 - `provider` lets Serverless know where to deploy our resources. `name` and `runtime` are the only ones required, as the others have defaults.
 - `functions` lists out our lambdas.
 We only have two so you can see where Serverless picks up the function handlers.
 Those functions will need to be exported from each file as we will see later.

 ### Write our Lambda authorizer

 A good resource that AWS provides for learning how to define Lambda functions using NodeJS can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html).
-The main pieces of information are what the function signature can be and how to return/error out of the function.
+The main pieces of information that we need to know are what the function signatures should be and how to return or error out of the function.
 All of the code here will be taking advantage of [ES2017 async and await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), but there is no problem with refactoring with promises and callbacks.

 We will be using [Civic's server side SDK](https://www.npmjs.com/package/civic-sip-api) which comes as an npm package.
 First, we need to setup a Civic client for sending tokens.
-This can be done outside of the Lambda function because multiple calls could use the same client.
-Importing `jsonwebtoken` will just be used for debugging the incoming tokens and isn't required for this authorizer.
+This can be done outside of the function handler itself because multiple calls could use the same client without issue.
+Importing `jsonwebtoken` is just used for debugging the incoming tokens and is not required for this particular authorizer.
 Here is the start of `auth.js`:

 ```javascript
 'use strict';